mistval/node-fetch-cache/README.md

 For bug reports, please file an issue on [the issues page on GitHub](https://github.com/mistval/node-fetch-cache/issues).

 Contributions welcome!
 Please open a [pull request on GitHub](https://github.com/mistval/node-fetch-cache/pulls) with your changes.
 You can run them by me first on [the discussions page](https://github.com/mistval/node-fetch-cache/discussions) if you'd like.
+Please add tests for any changes.

+To accelerate the tests, run `docker run -p 3000:80 kennethreitz/httpbin` and set an environment variable: `HTTP_BIN_BASE_URL=http://localhost:3000` (`.env` file is supported) before running the tests with `npm test`.